anusarati/liblogx/README.md

 Personal blog

 I have included a certificate and a key for localhost in the repository.
-Do not commit your certificate or key for your production website.
+Do not commit your certificate or key for your production website in a public repository.